Kingpin (character): 1990s

-Fisk later rehires Bullseye to look into the parties responsible for a major drug war in New York and survives an assassination attempt by Crossbones.
-In retaliation, he sends Bullseye to assassinate the Red Skull (Crossbones's employer).
-The attempt fails, and the Kingpin instead defeats the Red Skull (in a clone of Captain America's body) in personal combat.

-Fisk subsequently purchases his own cable television station, partnering with a wealthy millionaire from Texas that the Kingpin thinks can be easily manipulated.
-However, the "millionaire" is actually a spy planted by HYDRA.
-Learning of this from Nick Fury, Daredevil spreads rumors among New York's criminal outfits that the Kingpin had become a stooge of HYDRA, weakening his credibility and influence.
-HYDRA operatives steal most of the Kingpin's fortune, deprive him of income by dismantling his businesses, and send a helicopter gunship to destroy his skyscraper offices.
+Fisk purchases his own cable television station, partnering with a wealthy millionaire from Texas that the Kingpin thinks can be easily manipulated.
+However, the "millionaire" is actually a spy planted by Hydra.
+Learning of this from Nick Fury, Daredevil spreads rumors among New York's criminal outfits that the Kingpin had become a stooge of Hydra, weakening his credibility and influence.
+Hydra operatives steal most of the Kingpin's fortune, deprive him of income by dismantling his businesses, and send a helicopter gunship to destroy his skyscraper offices.
 With his empire crumbling, the Kingpin is indicted on federal charges, and Daredevil tricks him into committing assault and battery when he tries to escape via Manhattan's Port Authority Bus Terminal.
 Bailed out of jail by a rival, Fisk finally snaps when he learns that his benefactor intends to use him as an "errand boy".
 He kills him, and becomes a fugitive.

 The Kingpin regains his sanity and has a small role in Marvel vs. DC when he purchases the Daily Planet, firing Perry White and replacing him with J. Jonah Jameson.
 He also bullies workers, especially Lois Lane, who threatens to expose him as the Kingpin.
-Eventually, he is confronted by his angry staff but is defeated when Spider-Man (Ben Reilly) and Superboy (Kon-El) arrive before he can do any significant damage.
+Eventually, he is confronted by his angry staff but is defeated when Spider-Man (Ben Reilly) and Superboy (Conner Kent) arrive before he can do any significant damage.
 At the end of the crossover, the universes are restored and everyone is returned home.

-Fisk returns to Japan and focuses on rebuilding his empire while fighting the X-Men and Shang-Chi, Kingpin became leader of Shang-Chi's father's organization, Si-Fan, introducing a clan of cyborg ninjas named Cyber-Ninjas.
-He returns to New York and resumes his criminal activities as Kingpin.
-Still under Kingpin's command, Si-Fan faces Shang-Chi and Elektra.
+Fisk returns to Japan and focuses on rebuilding his empire while fighting the X-Men and Shang-Chi.
+He becomes the leader of Zheng Zu's organization, Si-Fan, introducing a clan of cyborg ninjas named Cyber-Ninjas.
+He later returns to New York and resumes his criminal activities as Kingpin.